mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-github-registry.md

 Since [Anthos Config Management 1.13.0](https://cloud.google.com/anthos-config-management/docs/release-notes#September_15_2022), Config Sync supports syncing Helm charts from private OCI registries.
 To learn more, see [Sync Helm charts from Artifact Registry](https://cloud.google.com/anthos-config-management/docs/how-to/sync-helm-charts-from-artifact-registry).

-In this article, we will show how you can package and push an Helm chart to **GitHub Container Registry with GitHub actions (using PAT token)**, and then how you can deploy both an Helm chart with Config Sync.
+In this article, we will show how you can package and push an Helm chart to **GitHub Container Registry with GitHub actions (using PAT token)**, and then how you can deploy an Helm chart with Config Sync.

 ![Workflow overview.](https://github.com/mathieu-benoit/my-images/raw/main/ci-gitops-helm-github-actions-github-registry.png)

 ## Objectives

-*   Package and push your Helm chart in GitHub Container Registry with GitHub actions (using PAT token)
+*   Package and push an Helm chart in GitHub Container Registry with GitHub actions (using PAT token)
-*   Create your GKE cluster and enable Config Sync
+*   Create a GKE cluster and enable Config Sync
 *   Sync an Helm chart from GitHub Container Registry with Config Sync

 ## Costs